-In the 2020/21 season, Ms. Dudnikova returned to the Paris Opera as Amneris in the new production of Aida.
-In April of 2021, she makes her debut at the Teatro del Maggio Musicale Fiorentino in Firenze as the Principessa di Bouillon in Cilea’s Adriana Lecouvreur.
-Last season, the mezzo made her role and house debut as Princess Eboli in Don Carlos with Oper Stuttgart.
-She also starred in the Bolshoi’s new production of Rimsky Korsakov’s Sadko.
-In the 2018/19 season, she made both her role and house debut as Carmen at the Semperoper Dresden, after which she reprised the role for her debuts at the Paris Opera and Arena di Verona.
+This summer 2022, Ms. Dudnikova returns to the Bolshoi as Marfa in Khovanschina.
+Last season, Ms. Dudnikova returned to the Opéra national de Paris as Amneris in a new production of Aida.
+In April of 2021, she made her debut at the Teatro del Maggio Musicale Fiorentino as the Principessa di Bouillon in Adriana Lecouvreur.
+In the 2019/20, the mezzo soprano made her role and house debut as Princess Eboli in Don Carlos with Oper Stuttgart and appeared in the Bolshoi’s new production Sadko.
+In the 2018/19 season, she made both her role and house debut as Carmen at Semperoper Dresden, after which she reprised the role for her debuts at Opéra national de Paris and Arena di Verona.
 She also appeared in Verdi’s Requiem with the Montreal Symphony.
-Dudnikova began the 2017/18 season with her debut at the Zürich Opera as Olga in the new production of Eugene Onegin, and she subsequently debuted at the Teatro de la Maestranza in Seville as the Principessa di Bouillon.
+Dudnikova began the 2017/18 season with her debut at Opernhaus Zürich as Olga in the new production of Eugene Onegin, and she subsequently debuted at the Teatro de la Maestranza in Seville as the Principessa di Bouillon.

 Born in Andijan, Uzbekistan, Ksenia Dudnikova has resided in Russia since childhood, pursuing her musical and vocal studies at the Moscow State Conservatory under the tutelage of Klara Kadinskaya.
 Other roles in her developing repertoire include Dalila in Samson et Dalila, Léonor in La Favorite and Marina in Boris Godunov.